 Part 3.
 How to Recover Powerpoint File without Knowing Temp File Location [Win & Mac]

 Finding Temp File Location and then recovering it is a little complex process.
 Why don't we discuss a much better alternative that only saves us time but also works efficiently?
-Using a third-party data recovery tool like iMyFone D-Back Hard Drive Recovery Expert is the best choice.
+Using a third-party data recovery tool like iMyFone D-Back is the best choice.
 This tool is powerful and has an advanced tool to locate and find deleted files of any type.
 It supports numerous data types and has a very high recovery success rate.

-Step 1.As iMyFone D-Back for PC is a desktop application, download the tool and install it.
+Step 1.As iMyFone D-Back is a desktop application, download the tool and install it.
 After installation, open the tool.
 You will see all the drives on your computer.
 Choose the drive from which you lost the PowerPoint temp file.

 Step 2.Perform a deep scan on the drive, and you will find all the files that are recoverable during the scanning process.
 The scan doesn't need to be completed; if you find the powerpoint temp file you are looking for, you can pause or stop the scanning process.